Top 20 Most Popular Senegalese Foods & Dishes

 6. Thiebou Yapp: Rice and Meat

-This is a millet couscous, a sweet and savory dish with Berber influences, is cooked for big celebrations such as tamkharite.
+This is a millet couscous (millet is a small-seeded grain that’s gluten-free and nutrient-rich), a sweet and savory dish with Berber influences, and is cooked for big celebrations such as Tamkharite.
 It includes meatballs, potatoes, white beans, dates, and sweet potatoes.

 It is often prepared with two types of meat and is always served with a sauce prepared by simmering together meat and vegetables.